-The following swim centers are open: Upper County, Martin Luther King, both indoor and outdoor pools; Germantown, indoor and outdoor; Olney; Western Area pool and Long Branch outdoor pool.
+The following swim centers are open: Upper County, Martin Luther King, both indoor and outdoor pools; Germantown, indoor and outdoor; and Olney.

-All scheduled Recreation Department programs and activities, including summer camps, are cancelled on Tuesday, July 3.
+All scheduled Recreation Department programs and activities, including summer camps, are cancelled on Monday, July 2 and Tuesday, July 3.

 Community use activities in public schools

-Community use activities scheduled for Montgomery County Public Schools are cancelled for Tuesday, July 3.
+Community use activities scheduled for Montgomery County Public Schools are cancelled for Monday, July 2 and Tuesday, July 3.